kirbyt/site-www-thecave-com/_posts/2015-02-21-working-80-hours-isnt-the-answer.markdown

 ## The Long Trail And Me

 A couple of years back I did a talk on the topic of underworking at the first [360intersect][3].
 In it I talk about my time hiking the Long Trail and the effect it has had on me and the amount of time I spend working each week.
-Here's the video for those interested in watching it and learning more about the benefits of working less.
+Here's the video for those interested in watching it and learning more about the benefits of working less.[^2]

 {% vimeo 65740037 %}

 [^1]: Funny how working only 32 to 40 hours a week is thought to be slacking.
+[^2]: Sorry the first couple of minutes of the talk are missing.
+Someone forgot to push the record button.

 [1]: http://www.quora.com/How-do-you-make-programmers-work-60-80-hours-per-week
 [2]: http://www.thecave.com/2014/06/20/enjoy-less-and-love-more/